-Mockitt was launched less than a year ago, in December 2020, and is already one of the fastest-growing UI/UX design and prototyping tools on the market.
+Mockitt was launched in December 2020, and is already one of the fastest-growing UI/UX design and prototyping tools on the market.
 In a statement at the launch announcement, Wondershare CEO Tobee Wu said: “Wondershare always focuses on delivering real value.
 Our objective here was to create an easier design process so work can be done faster without compromising quality or creativity.
 I’m proud to see this software helping professionals express their ideas more vividly.”

 And Mockitt has stayed true to its course ever since, focusing on de-cluttering the design process and making it accessible to everyone.
 The core objectives of the platform are to provide an intuitive tool where design and prototyping work can be done quickly, effortlessly, and without having to compromise on the quality of work of the creativity that the platform allows.

 Originally launched as a prototyping tool with the Sketch import function and support for an array of design file formats, Mockitt quickly added several features to its toolbelt.
 Recent additions have been the Design Tool and the Flowchart utility.
 Soon to come are the Design Systems function and the Mind-mapping tool, both of which will complement the robust features the tool already possesses.

 Holistic Approach to Collaboration

 Mockitt encourages designers to collaborate, and the platform was designed with that core concept as its central theme.
 Co-editing is available on the Enterprise plan, alongside live commenting and other collaboration tools.

 Additionally, designers can easily hand off their work to developers with little to no friction because the system makes all the relevant data available to the developer.
 This frees the designer from having to possess any coding knowledge.
 They can now concentrate on what they do best – design.